 Curis at Wilson Nursing & Rehabilitation Center is a nursing home in Wilson, North Carolina, a city with a total of 59,853 people.
 Featuring an overall score of F, we consider this to be a very poor facility.
-If you are not happy with this facility's pedestrian overall grade, you may find your options to be limited in Wilson.
-The city has just three other nursing homes.
-If you aren't deterred by this place's profile, you can continue reading to find out about its category grades.
-We discuss inspections in the next paragraph.
+If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Wilson.
+The city has just two other nursing homes.
+We would not blame you if you are ready to stop reading and find another facility.
+However, if you want to learn more about this place's category grades, nursing grades are discussed in the next paragraph.

 Curis at Wilson Nursing & Rehabilitation Center